kostaskes/kostaskes/README.md

 # 👋 Hello, I'm Kostas!

-I am a passionate **Data Professional** with a diverse skill set in Data Manipulation, Reporting, Analysis & Visualization.
+A passionate **Data Professional** with a diverse skill set in Data Manipulation, Reporting, Analysis & Visualization.
 My academic background is in **Business Management**, which gives me a strong foundation in strategic thinking and a business-oriented mindset.
-This perspective allows me to bridge the gap between data and decision-making — I focus not just on the *how*, but also on the *why*.
+This perspective allows me to bridge the gap between data and decision-making.
+I focus not just on the *how*, but also on the *why*.

-Rather than approaching problems purely from a technical angle, I prioritize insights that drive real business value and impact.
-Currently, I work as a full-time Data Analyst at Mix Markt, where I've been contributing since October 2018.
+In my most recent role, I worked as part of an international team in a fully remote setting, delivering data-driven solutions that supported business goals and enhanced decision-making.

 ## 🛠️ Tools

 - **Programming Languages:** SQL, Python, R
-- **Tools:** PowerBI & Tableau, Excel & Google Sheets (Advanced)
+- **Tools:** PowerBI, Tableau, Looker, Excel & Google Sheets (Advanced)
-- **Libraries:** NumPy, Pandas, Tensorflow, Keras, Matplotlib, scikit-learn, PyTorch
+- **Libraries:** NumPy, Pandas, Matplotlib, scikit-learn, PyTorch, Tensorflow, Keras

-## 💡 Skills
+## 💡 Professional Attributes

-- Data ETL Process
-- Reporting - KPIs
-- Data Visualization
-- Stakeholder communication
-- Collaboration
-- Analytical thinking
+- Critical and analytical thinking
+- Business-oriented mindset
-- Organizational skills
+- Strong organizational and communication skills
-- Attention to detail
+- High attention to detail
-- Continuous learning
+- Effective time management
+- Creative and proactive problem-solving
+- Collaborative team player with a growth mindset

 ## 🚀 What I'm Currently Doing

-I am actively learning and growing in the field of Data Analytics through my studies at Tech Pro Academy.
+- 📚 Actively learning and growing in the field of **Data Analytics**, with a focus on both technical skills and business applications.
+- 🧾 Running a side project where I help small businesses track their finances using a custom-built template — fully automated, minimal effort, maximum impact.
+- 💼 Open to exciting new opportunities where I can apply my skills to solve real-world problems and deliver impactful insights as I grow in my career.

 ## 📫 Let's Connect!

-Feel free to reach out and connect.
+Feel free to reach out.
 I am always open to discussions, collaborations, and opportunities in the data space.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/konstantinos-kesidis/)